 We like to travel off of the beaten path.
 The snow is deep and we can sink up to our knees, even on skis or snowshoes.
 Our decision to break trail can be a real workout, mentally and physically.
 Taking a pause for fresh air in the middle of the workday clears our heads.
 We leave work and worries behind for a bit and focus our brains on solving a different kind of puzzle.
 We can then return to our desks with new insight, energy, and solutions for our tasks.

 Lessons learned out on the snow translate directly to work and personal life.
 Sometimes the destination I choose isn’t that far away in distance, but traversing deep snow takes more time or energy than I expected.
 I can adjust my pace and plans to the weather and enjoy my shorter tour.
 I can see it as laying down the groundwork for a longer tour on another day.
 Or I can fight the terrain and overextend myself to reach an arbitrary goal.
 The choice is mine.

 These lessons help us build our businesses in ways that are true to us.
-We are establishing new networks as we start (for TJ) and pivot (for me) our small businesses.
+We are establishing new networks as we start and grow.
 Asking for help aids us in healthy growth.
 New virtual colleagues, mentors, and coaches are getting us to challenge ourselves and stake out manageable daily and weekly goals.
 We can better evaluate the paths before us, which leads to rewarding work and personal connections.
 Having someone who can support us on our journey makes a world of difference.